-Kerrie Harvey is an academic advisor for the Lee Honors College.
-She has been a bronco for many years beginning with coming to WMU to complete her bachelor’s degree in Spanish with minors in psychology and French.
+Ms. Harvey has been a Bronco for many years beginning with coming to WMU to complete her bachelor’s degree in Spanish with minors in psychology and French.
 She then completed her master’s degree in counseling in higher education.
 Having spent over 25 years serving as an advisor at WMU, she joined the honors college in 2020.
 Prior to that she worked in the College of Fine Arts, International Student and Scholar Services, Exploratory Advising, TRiO Student Success Program, Disability Services for Students, College of Arts and Sciences and the Alpha Program.

-Katie Fox is an academic advisor for the Lee Honors College.
-She earned her B.A. in English from Northern Illinois University in 2008 and her M.S. in College Student Personnel from Western Illinois University in 2010.
+Ms. Fox earned her B.A. in English from Northern Illinois University in 2008, an M.S. in college student personnel from Western Illinois University in 2010, and an M.A. in educational & instructional technology from WMU in 2022.
 As a staff member at Western Michigan University since 2010, she has held roles in academic and student affairs, joining the Lee Honors College in 2017.
-An active member and graduate of her alma mater's honors program, Katie appreciates honors education for the smaller class sizes, connections with faculty, and customized support-- all of which are offered through the LHC.
+An active member and graduate of Northern Illinois' honors program, Ms. Fox appreciates honors education for the smaller class sizes, connections with faculty, and customized support - all of which are offered through the LHC.

-Katie’s academic interests include time management, training and development, and technology.
-She is currently finishing her second master’s degree in Educational and Instructional Technology at WMU and has applied instructional design practices to advising initiatives in the honors college.
-On a personal level, Katie loves spending time with her family and friends, reading novels, and adventuring outdoors.
+Ms. Fox’s academic interests include time management, training and development, and technology.
+Having recently finished her second master’s degree in educational and instructional technology at WMU, she has applied instructional design practices to advising initiatives in the honors college.
+On a personal level, Ms. Fox loves spending time with her family and friends, reading novels, and adventuring outdoors.
 Her favorite dinosaur in WMU’s Dino Park is the triceratops because she loved the character Cera from the movie The Land Before Time.

-Anthony’s academic interests include basically anything remotely connected to the social sciences, including anthropology, sociology, primatology, gender, race and ethnicity, and religious studies.
-Away from campus, Anthony enjoys nature, sports, and family time with his wife, two sons, and two dogs.
+Mr. Helms’ academic interests include basically anything remotely connected to the social sciences, including anthropology, sociology, primatology, gender, race and ethnicity, and religious studies.
+Away from campus, Mr. Helms enjoys nature, sports, and family time with his wife, two sons, and two dogs.

-Anthony’s favorite dinosaur in WMU’s Dino Park are the Utahraptors.
-According to Anthony, “Raptors, just like us in the honors college, are all about community.
+Mr. Helms' favorite dinosaur in WMU’s Dino Park are the Utahraptors.
+According to Mr. Helms, “Raptors, just like us in the honors college, are all about community.
 While theirs is focused on wreaking bloodthirsty carnage on the world, ours is committed to supporting some of WMU’s most driven students to achieve their goals and graduate prepared to make an impact in their field and on the world.
 So, we are a lot alike.”

 Honors students should schedule and attend an advising appointment with their honors advisor at least once per year.

-You may schedule an appointment with your honors advisor or contact them via email at the links above.
+You may schedule an appointment with your honors advisor or contact them via email at the links above, using ONLY your wmich.edu email address when scheduling.
 Please reserve email for very specific questions.
 We would prefer to meet with you.

 (NOTE: First-year honors students should complete Mandatory First-Year Advising (MFA) prior to scheduling appointments.)